List of tallest buildings in New York City: Under construction

+On hold

+This lists buildings that were previously under construction in New York City that were expected to reach a height of 650 feet (198 ft) where work has stopped.

-Approved and proposed
+Approved

+This table lists buildings that are approved for construction in New York City and are expected to rise at least 650 ft in height.
+For buildings whose heights have not yet been released by their developers, this table uses a floor count of 50 stories as the cutoff.

+Proposed

 This table lists buildings that are proposed for construction in New York City and are expected to rise at least 650 ft in height.
 For buildings whose heights have not yet been released by their developers, this table uses a floor count of 50 stories as the cutoff.